ibliskavka/bliskavka-com/App/source/_posts/How-I-Built-a-700-mo-Income-Stream.md

 First and foremost – there are few things more awesome than getting a direct deposit every month for work you did years ago.
 What was once modest beer money at $50 a month is now almost serious alcoholic money at $700 a month!

 How did I do it?
 Well, hard work for one.
 You must account for the fact that I have 10 years of software development experience and was able to put together the bulk of the app over a weekend.
-Don’t let that scare you off, these tips are not technical apply to anything from an app to a blog.
+Don’t let that scare you off, these tips are not technical and apply to anything from an app to a blog.

 <!-- more -->